aurora-opensource/xviz/docs/api-reference/io/xviz-provider-factory.md

 The XVIZProviderFactory provides the ability to create a Provider without knowing the specific implementation that handles the underlying data source.

+XVIZProviderFactory by default is populated with the XVIZJSONProvider and XVIZBinaryProvider.

 ## Example

 ```js